Mesh Wallet

 Mesh Wallet provides a set of APIs to interact with the blockchain.
 This wallet is compatible with Mesh transaction builders.

-Whether you are building a minting script, or an application that requires multi-signature, MeshWallet is all you need to get started.
+Whether you are building a minting script, or an application that requires multi-signature, MeshWallet

-Initialize wallet
+Initialize Wallet

 This API enables applications to load and initialize a wallet connection.
 It provides access to the wallet's capabilities, such as signing transactions, submitting transactions, and querying blockchain data.